grantek/minisynth32/README.md

 ### Assembling the face

 * Melt the 3 threaded inserts into the faceplate as described above.
+* Melt the last threaded insert into the mounting hole on the top shell.
 * The printed face plate is assembled with the assembled front panel PCB, two printed buttons, the assembled rotary encoder (with printed backplate), and a printed knob.